 Address: 15 King Street, Bracebridge, Ontario

-8. Have Fun at the Bracebridge Fall Fair
+10. Have Fun with the Family at Bracebridge Fall Fair

 Location: JD Lang Activity Park, 30 Fraserburg, Bracebridge, Ontario